 Manufacturers usually list how many watts of power a unit can accept when using this method of charging.
 A power station that can handle 400W versus 200W can theoretically charge twice as fast, provided you have the proper number and type of solar panels.
-Environmental variables can impact solar charging efficiency, like cloud cover, shadows, the movement of the sun.
-If you’re not pressed for time and in a sunny location, it is a viable way to keep the device charged.
+Environmental variables can impact solar charging efficiency, like cloud cover, shadows, and the movement of the sun.
+If you’re not pressed for time, and in a sunny location, it is a viable way to keep the device charged.

 Size and Weight

 A small, lightweight power station will be easy to travel with but will store less energy and power fewer gadgets than a bigger unit.
 If portability is of the utmost importance, you may have to sacrifice performance in favor of size.

 On the other hand, if you aren’t as concerned about having a model that is easy to move around, you can invest in a power station that is larger and more capable.

 In addition to bigger batteries and more power output, larger units also tend to have more charging ports.
 That could be important if you plan to plug a lot of things into the device at the same time.
 Once again, it is all about finding the balance between portability and usability based on your specific needs.

 There are other features that may or may not be important to your purchasing decision.
 For instance, many portable power stations allow users to monitor performance and adjust settings remotely using a smartphone app.
 If that is something that would be useful for your needs, then you’ll want to look for a device that offers that capability.